 Neil Callander is a painter and Assistant Professor of Painting at the University of Arkansas.
 Born in Louisville KY, he attended Indiana University (BFA, 2003) and then Rutgers University (MFA, 2006).
 Additionally, Neil was an enthusiastic resident at the Skowhegan School of Painting and Sculpture during the summer of 2005.
 After graduate school Neil worked as a painting assistant for the artist Jeff Koons in his New York studio.

 In 2007 Neil and family left New York to pursue a career as a professional teacher and artist.
-This decision has offered a tour of the South with time spent in Louisville KY, Starkville MS and Tuscaloosa AL. He now lives and works in Fayetteville AR with his wife, son, mother-in-law and dog.
+This decision has offered a tour of the South with time spent in Louisville KY, Starkville MS and Tuscaloosa AL. He now lives and works in Fayetteville AR with his wife, son, mother-in-law and two dogs.